-- This service cannot be delivered nor billed while an enrolled child is in an in-eligible setting, including hospitalization. - Special education and related services that is otherwise available to the individual through a local educational agency, under the provisions of the Individuals with Disabilities Education Act (IDEA) Caregiver Family Supports and Services are limited to 3 hours per day.
+- This service cannot be delivered nor billed while an enrolled child is in an in-eligible setting, including hospitalization. - This service cannot include Special education and related services that is otherwise available to the individual through a local educational agency, under the provisions of the Individuals with Disabilities Education Act (IDEA). - This service may be provided in group settings but no more than three eligible children/youth or 12 participants (children and collaterals) may attend a group activity at the same time.

+Caregiver Family Supports and Advocacy Services are limited to 3 hours per day.

 Service Delivery Method (check each that applies):

-Participant-directed as specified in Appendix I Provider managed
+☐ Participant-directed as specified in Appendix E

+⊠ Provider managed

 Specify whether the service may be provided by (check each that applies):

 Legally Responsible Person

 Relative

-Legal Guardian
+☐ Legal Guardian

 Provider Specifications:

 Provider Category Provider Type Title

 Agency Agency

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service
+Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Caregiver/Family Supports and Services
+Service Type: Other Service Service Name: Caregiver/Family Supports and Advocacy Services

 Provider Category:

 Agency

 Provider Type:

 Agency

 Provider Qualifications

 License (specify):

 Certificate (specify):

-Other Standard (specific)
+Other Standard (specify):